Work orders are the engine that drives maintenance.

 Planning

-Once the request is reviewed and approved, it is turned into a work order, which is when repair planning begins.
-Work order management software allows users to add parts to the work order, which helps ensure they will be on-hand when the repairs are done, thus decreasing downtime.
+Once the team reviews and approves the request, they turn it into a work order, initiating the repair planning process.
+Users can add parts to the work order using work order management software, ensuring they have the parts available when they complete the repairs, thereby decreasing downtime.
 Users can also provide an estimate of how long the repairs will take to complete, as well as who will do the work (specific employees, shift, crew, or craft).
-Planning labor helps make certain enough people are available to get repairs done as efficiently as possible.
-From there, the work order can then be scheduled.
+Planning labor ensures that enough people are available to complete repairs as efficiently as possible.
+From there, the team can schedule the work order.
 Proper planning takes effort, but it also saves money.

 Scheduling